Angrycreative/composer-plugin-language-update/README.md

 }
 ```

+#### 2. Require the package.

-#### 2. Run: `composer require ac-components/composer-plugin-language-update:"*"`
+Run `composer require ac-components/composer-plugin-language-update:"*"`.

-#### 3. Define the languages used on your site and the path to your wp-content directory via the extras object at `/site/composer.json`
+#### 3. Define the languages used on your site and the path to your wp-content directory.

+ This can be done by adding the following parameters to the extras object in your sites' main `composer.json` file.

 ```json
 "extra": {